 In spite of some huge gaps in logic and plausibility, Robitel never allows the movie to slow down too much.

 Debates about what came first aside, director Adam Robitel (Insidious: The Last Key) absolutely hits the premise out of the park.
 Each ‘room’ is a wildly fun and inventive setpiece that recalls the best of the Saw franchise.
 There’s a manic energy to everything that is in part characterized by its focused pacing.
 In spite of some huge gaps in logic and plausibility, Robitel never allows the movie to slow down too much.
-High production values mean the suspense is sharply editing and expertly choreographed.
+High production values mean the suspense is sharply edited and expertly choreographed.
 You’ll have neither the time nor the interest in questioning some of the more ludicrous twists in the final act.

 Making a Case for PG-13 Horror